-- Evaluate animal health and welfare conditions for transport and killing of animals intended for human consumption. - Carry out ante- and post-mortem inspection of animals slaughtered for human consumption. - Assess the fulfilment of hygienic and health requirements set by the European Union to obtain, process, distribute, and store foods of animal origin. - Detect and quantify hazards in foods of animal origin and evaluate the observance of European Union regulations. - Evaluate defects, adulterations and frauds in food of animal origin, and make the appropriate decisions. - Carry out inspection and sampling in food establishments that handle foods of animal origin.
+- Evaluate animal health and welfare conditions for transport and killing of animals intended for human consumption. - Carry out ante- and post-mortem inspection of animals slaughtered for human consumption. - Assess the fulfilment of hygienic and health requirements set by the European Union to obtain, process, distribute, and store foods of animal origin. - Detect and quantify hazards in foods of animal origin and evaluate the observance of European Union regulations. - Evaluate defects, adulterations, and frauds in food of animal origin, and make the appropriate decisions.